Minnesota considers vaccine incentives

-Minnesotans might not need $1 million to get vaccinated for COVID-19, as Gov. Tim Walz quipped last week, but maybe a free park pass or fishing license will do?
+Minnesotans might not need a $1 million incentive to get vaccinated for COVID-19, as Gov. Tim Walz quipped last week, but maybe a free park pass or fishing license will do.

 "Gov. Walz is open to all ideas," spokesman Teddy Tschann said.
 "We're going to get creative with our campaign to encourage Minnesotans to get vaccinated."

-Walz has been enthusiastic about new incentives after hearing about strategies in other states with high vaccination rates and losing his own incentive last week when he lifted a statewide public indoor mask mandate in response to new federal guidance.
-The governor previously pledged to lift the mandate once Minnesota reached a 70% first-dose vaccination rate among people 16 and older.
-The rate reached 61.7% Tuesday.
+Walz has been enthusiastic about new incentives after hearing about strategies in other states with high vaccination rates.
+The governor previously incentivized vaccinations with the promise of lifting his indoor mask mandate once Minnesota reached a 70% first-dose vaccination rate among people 16 and older.
+But he lifted the mandate last week after updated guidance from the Centers for Disease Control and Prevention.
+Minnesota's vaccination rate reached 61.7% Tuesday.

-Private businesses have stepped in — with the St. Paul Saints offering ticket vouchers to unvaccinated fans who got shots at last week's home opener and Lake Monster Brewing hosting a vaccination event at which it provided free beer coupons.
-But states have led incentive programs as well.
+Minnesota businesses have stepped in — the St. Paul Saints offered ticket vouchers to unvaccinated fans who got shots at last week's home opener and Lake Monster Brewing hosted a vaccination event at which it provided free beer coupons.
+But other states have led their own incentive programs as well.

 Ohio saw a surge in shots Friday after offering a $1 million lottery for recipients.
-Maine offered incentives ranging from fishing licenses to baseball tickets to shopping vouchers at L.L.
-Bean.
+Maine offered incentives that include fishing licenses, baseball tickets and L.L.
+Bean shopping vouchers.

 Minnesota has one of the highest vaccination rates in the nation — ranking 13th among states for its rate of fully vaccinated individuals, according to the latest federal COVID-19 State Profile Report.

-More than 2.3 million people in Minnesota have received their final doses, and roughly 2 million are considered fully vaccinated — which means it has been 14 days since those final shots.
-However, the number of shots administered has declined from 407,586 in the week starting April 4 to 219,094 in the week starting May 9.
+More than 2.3 million people in Minnesota have received their final doses, and roughly 2 million are considered fully vaccinated — meaning it has been 14 days since their final shots.
+However, the number of shots administered per week has declined from 407,586 in the week starting April 4 to 219,094 in the week starting May 9.

 A weakness in Minnesota's vaccination campaign is its outer suburbs, according to a study released Tuesday by the U.S. Centers for Disease Control and Prevention.
 While Minnesota was ahead of the U.S. in providing shots in urban centers, midsize towns and rural areas through April 10, its first-dose vaccination rate of 43.8% in adults in the 12 suburban counties surrounding Hennepin and Ramsey counties was below the national rate of 45.8%.

-Minnesota prioritized limited vaccine this winter for health care providers, long-term care facility residents, teachers and senior citizens — and the latest numbers suggest progress in these groups.
+Over the winter, Minnesota prioritized limited vaccine supply for health care providers, long-term care facility residents, teachers and senior citizens — and the latest numbers suggest progress in these groups.

 None of the 14 COVID-19 deaths reported Tuesday in Minnesota involved long-term care residents.
-Infection numbers since March have surged among Pre-K-12 students, but not among their educators.
+Infections since March have surged among pre-K-12 students, but not among their educators.

 The state's positivity rate of recent COVID-19 diagnostic testing — a key barometer of viral transmission — also fell to 5% for the first time since mid-March.

-The Ramsey County Board on Tuesday voted for an indoor mask-wearing requirement in county-owned facilities — with the goal of keeping viral transmission low and buying time to provide shots to people who have had limited access because of transportation, income, employment or other barriers.
+The Ramsey County Board voted Tuesday for an indoor mask-wearing requirement in county-owned facilities — with the goal of keeping viral transmission low and buying time to provide shots to people who have had limited access because of transportation, income, employment or other barriers.

 Some families wanted to receive shots all at once, but didn't have the opportunity until last week when the federal government dropped the minimum age for the Pfizer version of the vaccine from 16 to 12, said Kathy Hedin, deputy county manager of health and wellness in Ramsey County.
-The age cutoff for the Moderna and Johnson & Johnson vaccines remains 18.
+The minimum age to receive the Moderna and Johnson & Johnson vaccines remains 18.

-Teenagers also have been eager to get vaccinated in order to see friends and participate in social activities, she added.
+Teenagers also have been eager to get vaccinated in order to see friends and participate in social activities.
 "I've never seen my daughter so excited to get a shot before.
-She's usually terrified."
+She's usually terrified," Hedin said.

 The new Ramsey order waives the requirement for masks outdoors but requires that they be worn in indoor public spaces such as libraries and service centers.
 County workers don't need to wear them at their workspaces or in meetings in which social distancing can be maintained.